 A normal heart has two upper and two lower chambers.
 The upper chambers, the right and left atria, receive incoming blood.
 The lower chambers, the more muscular right and left ventricles, pump blood ...

-Ebstein's anomaly is a rare heart defect in which the tricuspid valve — the valve between the upper right chamber (right atrium, labeled RA) and the lower right chamber (right ventricle, ...
+Ebstein's anomaly is a rare heart defect in which the tricuspid valve — the valve between the upper right chamber (right atrium) and the lower right chamber (right ventricle) of the heart &...

 Congenital heart defects, such as Ebstein's anomaly, happen early in the development of a baby's heart.
 It's uncertain what risk factors might cause the defect.
 Genetic and environmental factors are both thought to play a role.
 People with a family history of heart defects may be more likely to have Ebstein's anomaly.
 A mother's exposure to certain medications, such as lithium or benzodiazepines, has been associated with Ebstein's anomaly in the child.